Depechie/OpenTelemetryGrafana/README.md

 This repository is a work in progress, about having an observability stack for your microservices environment.

+> [!NOTE]
+> Instead of using docker compose to start up the environment, you can also take a look at the repository using .NET Aspire as orchestrator
+> It is available on the aspire branch: [aspire orchestrated verions](/../aspire)

 If you want to know/learn more, also check out my Pluralsight course on the subject here [https://www.pluralsight.com/library/courses/opentelemetry-grafana-observability](https://www.pluralsight.com/library/courses/opentelemetry-grafana-observability)

 ### Components used: